DH Fellows Application

 - Estimated hours of work are 15-20 hours per week.

 - Compensation will follow the standard Graduate School rate commensurate with a 15-20 hour per week assignment.

-The application cycle for Fall 2017 is now open.
-Applications are due via email to the DHLab by Monday, April 3.
+The application cycle for Spring 2018 courses is now open.
+Applications should be submitted by Google form by Friday, November 17.
 Applicants will be notified of a decision within a couple weeks of the deadline.

 General questions, expressions of interest, and requests to meet should also be emailed to the DHLab.